rosikand/lemnos/README.md

-# 🔖 Lemnos: To-do List Manager
+# 🔖 Lemnos: CLI To-do List Manager

 This is a simple program that allows one to manage a to-do list via the command-line.